-More than 40 per cent of 18 to 25-year-olds cite global warming as the biggest risk facing the world and they want to do something about it.
+More than 40 per cent of 18 to 25-year-olds cite global warming as the biggest risk facing the world.
+They want to do something about it.
 An estimated six million young people participated in the 2019 school strike for climate change.

 It’s too early yet to say what impact coronavirus will have on them.
-They’re the first generation of teenagers to experience a global pandemic in over a century, so the effect will likely be profound.
+They’re the first generation of teenagers to experience a global pandemic in over a century.
+The effect will likely be profound.

-Experts warn of a mental health crisis among young people, with suicide the second leading cause of death among 10 to 24-year-olds.
+Experts warn of a mental health crisis among young people.
+Suicide is the second leading cause of death among 10 to 24-year-olds.
 Anxiety and depression have sadly become commonplace, but with them a growing recognition of the problem.
 This is a generation less afraid of admitting they have a problem.

 Although they can fuel mental health problems, the internet, social media and mobile technology has always existed for these young adults.
 These are the digital natives and technology has moulded their expectations and view of the world.

-Brought up in an age where technology has reshaped the way organisations interact with their stakeholders and user-centricity has become ubiquitous, these young people expect slick, digital services that are shaped around them.
+Young people have been brought up in an age where technology has reshaped the way organisations interact with their stakeholders.
+User-centricity has become ubiquitous, so these young people expect slick, digital services that are shaped around them.

-This generation of sophisticated consumers is interested in more than just the degree they end up with.
+This generation of sophisticated consumers is concerned about more than just getting a degree.
 They are concerned about their career prospects and they want a university that gives them the best chances.
 They are looking for an all-round experience.